 - Furniture on long or thin legs create more open visual space by letting light be seen underneath.

-Watch out for too much of a good thing:
+Watch out for too much of a good thing, however.

-too many things, on long spindly legs, will make your room will appear “nervous” and ungrounded.
+Too many things, on long spindly legs, will make your room will appear “nervous”, ungrounded aND still small.

 General words of wisdom For Furniture Layouts